vishalsharma123/scrape-multiple-pages-using-bs4-and-python/README.md

 # scrape-multiple-pages-using-bs4-and-python
-this program is only for basic understanding  about bs4
+this program is only for basic understanding  about bs4 and Only for learning purpose.